5argon/arkham-starter/documentations/site-features.md

 Author can control what snippet of an entire guide is pulled to here by a special syntax they can include at the bottom of deck description.

+## Transformed card pool

+ArkhamDB is a "database" and has the most granular unit as each mythos packs, and also must account for encounter cards as well.
+This data organization is appropriate for that site but could be specialized by transforming them to be more suitable to new repackaged format.

+The site act as if old release format never existed, by providing some mapping or alias to ArkhamDB's database.

+For example, there is no "The Miskatonic Museum" pack anymore but rather "Dunwich Legacy Investigator Expansion".
+It also transforms all Core Set card IDs from ArkhamDB to Revised Core Set equivalent.
+The expanded cards of Revised Core Set is also preferred. e.g. Including Charisma from either then Dunwich cycle or Revised Core Set in ArkhamDB are all forwarded to Revised Core Set.

-## Rich listing
+## Rich deck listing

+Packs required is not visible in ArkhamDB forcing deck authors to include such information in the title.
+For beginners the boxes required is as important as everything else as they want to try what they could build.

-The listing heavily use icons based of that cycle, so beginners can see at glance which deck they could or could not build.
+The listing here heavily use icons based of that cycle, so beginners can see at glance which deck they could or could not build.
 The search and filter tool is also tuned for beginners.

+The listing also offers a peek into the deck in an interesting way with many hard-coded enhancements, such as whether a deck is using deckbuilding permanents such as Underworld Support or not or choice chosen for the deckbuilding options.

 ## To-the-point deck name